merative/acd-containers/src/pages/installing/installing.md

 ## Obtain ACD registry credentials

-When you purchase Annotator for Clinical Data Container Edition, you will receive credentials that give you access to the Azure Active Directory ACD registry.
-Credentials for the Azure AD ACD registry are used to pull the ACD images.
+When you purchase Annotator for Clinical Data Container Edition, you will receive credentials that give you access to the Merative ACD container registry.
+Credentials for the ACD registry are used to pull the ACD images.

 **Note:** Customers must use their customer ID to log in to their `Merative` account.
 The customer must request the credentials so the ownership and management of the ACD authorization stays with them.

 ## Verifying ACD registry access

-A pull secret consists of a username and password used to authenticate the user with the container registry to ensure the user is entitled to pull images.
+A pull secret consists of a username and password used to authenticate the user with the ACD container registry to ensure the user is entitled to pull images.

 Before setting up the pull secret, verify your credentials can access the ACD registry.
-You should have Azure Active Directory (AAD) service principal credentials from your account onboarding process.
-See [authentication with the service principal](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal#authenticate-with-the-service-principal) for guidance.
+You should have been emailed your credentials as a user id and password.

 Example (Docker with ACD registry credentials):

 ```
 docker login acdcontaineredition.azurecr.io --username <username>
 ```

-- where `<username>` is the service principal's application (client) ID
+- where `<username>` is the user id provided to you for the ACD container registry.

-- where `Password:` is the service principal's password (client secret); entered the password when prompted for it
+Enter your password when prompted for it.

 Verify access by pulling that latest catalog image from the registry.